We woke late to a frosty and bright sunny day.

 David put the washing machine on and quite a lot of very dirty and smelly items of clothing went for a spin around the machine.
 We later dried them in the evening by the fire (very rustic and they look fairly clean).

 David had a big clean.
-With several days of unwashed pots, cutlery and pans there were very few flat surfaces that weren’t covered in detritus, making it difficult to prepare any meal.
+After several days of unwashed pots, cutlery and pans there were very few flat surfaces that weren’t covered in detritus, making it difficult to prepare any meal.
 Stoically he stuck at it until all was returned to a reasonable state of cleanliness and tidiness.
 Hero!

 The evening meal was hot-pot followed by a film and bed.